Sun study — early composition mockup

 There is no release beyond the boundary.
 The movement is pressed outward only to the edge, where it stops cleanly.
 The energy doesn’t disperse—it builds and holds.

 Color carries the weight.
-Deep reds and the presence of carnelian reinforce the sense of pressure and forward drive, placed intentionally along the structure rather than scattered across the surface.
+Deep reds and the presence of carnelian reinforce the sense of pressure and

 Earth — Grounding